 I thought it was going to make everything better between her and me, but it did the opposite.

 It’s not the result I was looking for at all.

-I didn’t know the power of what I’d done.
+I started to feel the weight of what I’d done.

-I broke the trauma bond, which was the only bond I had with my mother.
+I broke the trauma bond; the only bond I had with my mother.

 It released me.

 If you’re interested in giving it a try, this is my personal version I’m going to share with you.

 I’m not religious, but I am very spiritual, and knowing I’m a part of Being is very comforting to me.